-EDUC782 • Practicum: Emotional/Behavioral Disorders 3 credits (SPEG)
+EDUC782 • Student Teaching: Emotional/Behavioral Disorders 3 credits (SPEG)

+For learners seeking an initial license, a 10-week student teaching experience is required.
+For learners who hold a current teaching license and are seeking an add-on license, a minimum 8-week student teaching experience is required.
 Experience working with children or youth from various grade levels who have emotional/behavioral disorders.
-The practicum corresponds to a student teaching experience and involves learners in all aspects of programming in a special education setting, including referral review, assessment, IEP development, placement, and instruction and management of behaviors.
+The experience involves learners in all aspects of programming in a special education setting, including referral review, assessment, IEP development, placement, and instruction and management of behaviors.
 Learners are expected to demonstrate all proficiencies required of special education teachers.
 Learners will also work with other educational personnel (regular or special education teachers, administrators, school psychologists, etc.) on a consultative/collaborative basis.
+A portfolio including artifacts from required MN Special Education standards, is submitted by the learner culminating their student teaching experience.
 Graded on an S/U basis.
 May be taken concurrently with EDUC613, EDUC615, EDUC620, EDUC636.
-Prerequisites: EDUC605, EDUC610, EDUC655, EDUC660, EDUC670, PSYC600.
+Prerequisites: EDUC605, EDUC610, EDUC625, EDUC655, EDUC660, EDUC670, PSYC600.

-EDUC784 • Practicum: Learning Disabilities (SPEG)
+EDUC784 • Student Teaching: Specific Learning Disabilities 3 credits (SPEG)

-A series of experiences working with children and/or youth from various grade levels who have been identified as having learning disabilities.
-Learners will obtain experience with all aspects of programming for children and/or youth with learning disabilities, from referral and assessment through placement and instruction.
+For learners seeking an initial license, a 10-week student teaching experience is required.
+For learners who hold a current teaching license and are seeking an add-on license, a minimum 8-week student teaching experience is required.
+Experience working with children or youth from various grade levels having learning disabilities, from referral and assessment through placement and instruction.
 Includes opportunities to work in collaboration with other educational personnel (regular and/or special education teachers, administrators, school psychologists) as well as parents.
+A portfolio including artifacts from required MN Special Education standards, is submitted by the learner culminating their student teaching experience.
 Graded on an S/U basis.
 May be taken concurrently with EDUC613, EDUC615, EDUC636.
-Prerequisites: EDUC605, EDUC610, EDUC631, EDUC632, EDUC655, EDUC660, EDUC670.
+Prerequisites: EDUC605, EDUC610, EDUC625, EDUC631, EDUC632, EDUC655, EDUC660, EDUC670.